smok-serwis/cassandra/README.md

 To enable health check just set the environment variable `HEALTHCHECK_ENABLE` to `1`.

 If you choose not to enable the health check, the container will be always marked as healthy.

+# Bash

+If you invoke this container with a single argument of "bash", it will drop you to a shell without starting anything.

 ## Extra JVM_OPTS